Case Study Bloom Credit: Multi-Provider API Security with KrakenD

 Dynamic Routing

-The dynamic routing extends the routing capabilities to add header and query string processing to assemble the final upstream URL you want to reach.
+The dynamic routing extends the routing capabilities to add header, tokens, and query string processing to assemble the final upstream URL you want to reach.
 In addition, it allows you to convert headers to query strings and enforce the existence of parameters on the request.

 To enable dynamic routing, you don’t need to add any specific extra entry in the configuration.
-Instead, write directly in the url_pattern the variables that inject the content provided by the user.
+Instead, write the variables that inject the content provided by the user directly in the url_pattern or inside a host entry.
 For instance:

 {